Nguyendu2612/Du-portfolio/README.md

 ## *Project Overview:*
 Project used an in-house app (with AI OCR) to collect user receipts.
 ## *My Role:*
-1. Data cleaning & mapping
+Data cleaning & mapping
 - Standardized and mapped ~550 receipts to the product master list.
 - Created new master records (industry / category / class / sub-class) for unmapped items.
-- Coordinated with teammates to load the cleaned data into SQL.
+- Coordinated with teammates to load the cleaned data into SQL.<br>

-2. Dashboard build
+Dashboard build
 - Queried SQL as the single source for Power BI.
 - Performed one-time data shaping in Power Query.
 - Wrote DAX measures, built visuals, and extracted insights.

 ## *Output:*
 - Customer demographics
 - Purchase overview: incidence rate by product, category, and brand